sijingzhangzsj0604/docs/docs/cloud/guides/observability/log-collection-with-kafka-logger.md

 :::

-### Create Service and API
+### Create Service and Route

-We'll create a Service with the following details in this guide.
+We'll create a service with the following details in this guide.

-* The Service name is `kafka-httpbin`.
+* The service name is `kafka-httpbin`.
 * The path prefix is `/v1`.
 * The protocol is `HTTP`.
 * The HTTP Host is `kafka.httpbin.org`.
 * The upstream URL is `https://httpbin.org`.

-Besides, we'll create an API inside the `kafka-httpbin` Service.
+Besides, we'll create a route inside the `kafka-httpbin` Service.

-* The API name is `json`.
+* The route name is `json`.
 * The path is `/json` (exact match).
 * Accepted HTTP method is `GET`.

 :::tip

-If you don't know how to configure a Service and API, please refer to the [Getting Started](../../getting-started) guides first
+If you don't know how to configure a service and route, please refer to the [Getting Started](../../getting-started) guides first

 :::